 Registration Period 1

-Registration Period I is open to currently registered, matriculated students and those eligible to register under the quarter-off policy.
+During autumn, winter and spring quarters, registration period 1 is open to currently registered, matriculated students and those eligible to register under the quarter-off policy.
+During summer quarters, new students, non-matriculated students and returning students may also register for classes during registration period 1.

 Actual registration dates are based on class standing, the last digit of the student number and the student’s veteran or ROTC status.